smartcat-labs/cassandra-diagnostics/README.md

 In Cassandra Diagnostics projects, integration and functional tests kept separately.
 They are not activated for the default maven profile (`dev`) and, therefore, not executed in the maven test phase by default.

-The `integration-test` profile has to be activated in order to execute integration tests (how unexpected, right?).
+The `integration-test` profile has to be activated in order to execute integration tests (quite unexpected, right?).
 This profile is executed by `maven-failsafe-plugin` in maven `verify` phase.
 The maven command to execute integration tests:

 ```
 $ mvn verify -P integration-test